Veteran Donovan left off U.S. World Cup rosterReuters

-Landon Donovan, the United States' all-time top scorer, has been surprisingly left off the 23-man squad for next month's World Cup, U.S. Soccer said on Thursday.
-(REUTERS/Matt Sullivan/Files)
+Landon Donovan, the United States’ all-time top scorer, has been surprisingly left out of their 23-man squad for next month’s World Cup, U.S. Soccer said on Thursday.

 Donovan was part of the provisional 30-man squad, which has gathered at a pre-tournament camp in Palo Alto, Calif., but did not make the final cut selected by coach Juergen Klinsmann ahead of the June 12-July 13 tournament in Brazil.

 The 32-year-old forward has played for the United States in the past three World Cups and was long considered the face of American soccer.

 “It is certainly the toughest decision of my coaching career to tell a player like him, with everything he’s done and what he represents, to tell him that you are not part of that 23 right now,” said Klinsmann.

 “I just see some other players slightly ahead of him.

 He’s been part of that final 30 roster in terms of the last 10 days and he did everything right, he was always positive, he took it in the best way possible,” added the coach.

 Donovan took a short break from the game last year and missed some crucial qualifying games for the finals but was back for the 2013 Gold Cup and his omission will shock many fans.

 Former Germany striker and coach Klinsmann has long made it clear however that Donovan should not be considered an automatic selection and last April said that the player had fallen down his pecking order.

 It is still a major surprise that 18-year-old Julian Green, who plays in the lower leagues in Germany with Bayern Munich’s second team, has made the squad ahead of the experienced Donovan.